David G. Hunter

 is the first occupant of the Cottrill-Rolfes Chair of Catholic Studies at the University of Kentucky.
 He holds a joint appointment in the Department of History and the Classical Studies division of the Department of Modern and Classical Languages, Literatures, and Cultures.
 Hunter’s academic interests lie in the early history of Christianity and the history of Christian thought.
 He has published several books and numerous articles on Greek and Latin writers of the early church, among them Augustine, Ambrose, Jerome, Clement of Alexandria, and John Chrysostom.
 Hunter’s most recent book, Marriage, Celibacy, and Heresy in Ancient Christianity: The Jovinianist Controversy (Oxford University Press, 2007), examines early Christian debates about marriage and celibacy.
-Co-editor of the Oxford Handbook of Early Christian Studies (2008), Hunter has served as President of the North American Patristics Society (2006-08) and is active on the advisory boards of Vigiliae Christianae, the Journal of Early Christian Studies, the Journal of Late Antiquity, and Augustiniana.
+Co-editor of the Oxford Handbook of Early Christian Studies (2008), Hunter has served as President of the North American Patristics Society (2006-08) and is active on the advisory boards of Vigiliae Christianae, the Journal of Early Christian Studies, the Journal of Late Antiquity, Augustinian Studies, and Augustiniana.
 He currently serves as the Editorial Director of the translation series,The Fathers of the Church, published by The Catholic University of America Press, and on the Editorial Board of the forthcoming Brill Encyclopedia of Early Christianity.

 My primary field of research is Patristics, which is the study of early Christian thought, history, and literature.
 My current research focuses on the history of clerical celibacy in the Catholic church and the writings of Ambrosiaster and Augustine.